 The school believes that children achieve best when there is a partnership between home and school and this applies particularly to behaviour.
-Parents/Carers are expected to support the school in maintaining good discipline, which in turn ensures good learning, by signing a home school agreement as written evidence that they are in agreement.
+Parents/carers are expected to support the school in maintaining good discipline, which in turn ensures good learning, by signing a home school agreement as written evidence that they are in agreement.

-- As far as possible, parents/carers will be informed of achievements so they can share in their child's rewards. - Staff may use the informal 'chat at the door' approach or contact parents/carers by telephone. - Parents' Evenings also provide a forum for discussion. - Parents may be invited on an individual basis to attend a meeting to discuss strategies for improving their child's behaviour at school. - Celebration Assemblies celebrating behaviour and achievements. - Certificates and badges that children take home (as above).
+- As far as possible, parents/carers will be informed of achievements so they can share in their child's rewards. - Staff may use the informal 'chat at the door' approach or contact parents/carers by telephone. - Staff may also send 'Positive Pings' or call home to share praise with parents/carers. - Parents' Evenings also provide a forum for discussion. - Parents may be invited on an individual basis to attend a meeting to discuss strategies for improving their child's behaviour at school. - Celebration Assemblies celebrating behaviour and achievements. - Certificates and badges that children take home (as above).